 How do I get a library card?

 You can apply for a card by printing out the card application, or you may apply for one at the library.
 If you print the form, you may mail it or bring it to the library to receive your card.
 The Kirkland Town Library does not charge for library cards.
 Your library card can be used at any of the Mid-York Library System Libraries.

 How do I get my child a library card?

-You may print and return the YOUTH CARD application or come in and apply at the library.
+You may print and return the card application or come in and apply at the library.
 Children 12 years of age or younger use the youth application.
 This must be signed by a parent or guardian.